jeremyfa/vscode-loreline/README.md

-# vscode-loreline
+# Loreline support for VSCode

-Loreline support for VSCode
+This extension adds support for the [Loreline](https://github.com/jeremyfa/loreline) script language in Visual Studio Code.